vanillabrand/sb1-mar23/README.md

 ## WebSocket Support

-The application uses WebSockets for real-time data updates from exchanges.
-WebSocket connections are automatically established when connecting to an exchange.
+The application uses WebSockets for real-time data updates from exchanges and the API server.
+WebSocket connections are automatically established when connecting to an exchange or when using the application.

+### Exchange WebSockets
+WebSocket connections to exchanges are automatically established when connecting to an exchange.
+These provide real-time market data and trade updates directly from the exchange.

+### API Server WebSockets
+The Rust API server provides a WebSocket endpoint at `ws://localhost:8080/ws` for real-time updates.
+This includes:

+- Strategy updates
+- Trade notifications
+- Market data
+- Connection status

+The WebSocket client in the frontend automatically handles reconnection, authentication, and message processing.

 ## Demo Mode